Featuring Urban Farms

 Big Big Table & Lugar Hermoso de Pedro Community Garden - 272 Hudson St, Buffalo, NY, 14201

-Visit Big Big Table on Saturday for our special Urban Farm Day Open House to learn more about our unique offerings, enjoy one of our famous cookies, and explore the community garden across the street.
-Kids of all ages can help to decorate our sidewalks with chalk.
-(Then plan a return trip during our lunch service hours, Monday - Friday!)
+Stop by Big Big Table for our special Urban Farm Day Open House!
+Enjoy one of our famous cookies, learn more about our mission, and explore the Lugar Hermoso de Pedro Community Garden right across the street.
+Kids of all ages can help bring our sidewalks to life with chalk art!

 -